Ssarimrehan/Web-Class-Demo/README.md

 # Web-Class-Demo
-This is th demo repository for my web class
+This is th demo repository for my web class.